jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Operation-Guide/Cloud-Disk-Snapshot/recover-CloudDisk.md

-# Recover cloud disk
+# Recover Cloud Disk

-## Operation instructions
+## Operation Instructions
 <br>

-Use snapshot data to recover cloud disk, and cloud disk data can recover the status when the snapshot is created.
+Use snapshot data to recover cloud disk, and Cloud Disk Service data can recover the status when the snapshot is created.